MomsFriendlyRobotCompany/fake_rpi/readme.md

 **Why??**

-I do a lot of development on my Powerbook and I got tired of constantly creating a fake interface for dev on my laptop and testing on Travis.ci.
+I do a lot of development on my Powerbook and I got tired of constantly creating a fake interface for dev on my laptop and testing on Travis.ci or github workflows.

 -   2017 Apr 2: **Beta Quality**
 -   2017 Apr 8: **Initial** python3 support